Summer Camp or Family Vacation: This Beach Offers What Little and Big Kids Need

 As I started breakfast, the lady I’d hired to care for Mom called.
 I couldn’t hear her questions over the band or understand her text.
 Afraid something was wrong, I said I’d call her from outside as soon as I paid the check.
 Trey saw that I was shaking, told the waitress (who was slammed) to add my tab to his, and insisted that I go.
 He said, “My dad passed away a few months ago.
 It’s a good thing you’re doing.”
 I told him I haven’t been doing it so well lately.

 I actually felt like a failure.
 I share this story because 1) there are kind people in the world and plenty of them in Key West, 2) if you’re a caregiver to the elderly and feel isolated, know that you’re not alone.
-According to the CDC, 80% of people with Alzheimer’s disease and related dementias are receiving care at home.
+According to the CDC, 80% of people with Alzheimer’s disease and related dementia are receiving care at home.
 Approximately two-thirds of dementia caregivers are women… and approximately one-quarter of dementia caregivers are also caring for children under age 18.
 3) Give yourself a break.
 Mom and I have had fun together and share moments I’ll treasure forever.
-But some days I’ve felt depressed, irritable, and frustrated, then guilty, because I can’t imagine how hard many days feels to her.
+But some days I’ve felt depressed, irritable, and frustrated, then guilty because I can’t imagine how hard many days feel to her.
 A social worker told me that no matter what we do, don’t do, or how we do it, when our parents are gone we feel we should have… could have… done more.
 She said burnout is real, and if we don’t put on our own oxygen mask we can’t care for others.
 My mom knew this when my kids were little.
 She’d take them once or twice a year while I went alone to a Tennessee B & B. I returned a better mother.
 After Key West, I returned a better daughter.

 Beautiful Place